DioneMentis/fireandlion/README.md

 Strictly speaking, the excerpt, image and order are optional, in that the post will still appear without them; but make sure you include them for a good quality post.

-The available categories are defined in _data/categories.yml`._
+The available categories are defined in _data/categories.yml`.

+On the main portfolio page, set which categories show on the page in the YAML frontmatter of `portfolio.md`, as `show-categories`.

 ### Thinking posts